Paleolithic image of Aomori Prefecture (large animals)

 Jomon period and Paleolithic period sites are classified based on whether or not pottery has been discovered

-However, not all Paleolithic sites excavated in Japan have yielded pottery.
-Pottery is found not only at sites predating the "Ohirayama-moto Site," but also in many sites after it.
-Therefore, for classification purposes, Paleolithic and Jomon period sites are used separately
+However, pottery has not been found at all Paleolithic sites excavated in Japan.
+It is found not only at sites before the "Ohirayama-moto site," but also in many sites after it.
+For this reason, we distinguish between Paleolithic and Jomon period sites in our classification

-■ Jomon period sites: Beginning around 16,500 years ago during the Paleolithic period [sites where pottery has been unearthed]
+• Jomon period sites: Sites where pottery has been unearthed, beginning around 16,500 years ago during the Paleolithic period.

 A large Shakoki Dogu (goggle-eyed clay figurine) excavated from the Kamegaoka Stone Age Site (replica; the original is housed and exhibited at the Tokyo National Museum; a nationally designated important cultural property) © Tsugaru City